Monte Paschi says to sell non-strategic stakes to boost capital

-SIENA, Italy (Reuters) - Italy’s Banca Monte dei Paschi di Siena said on Friday it had approved the sale of a significant number of non-strategic stakes to boost its capital.
+SIENA, Italy, Jan 25 (Reuters) - Italy’s Banca Monte dei Paschi di Siena said on Friday it had approved the sale of a significant number of non-strategic stakes to boost its capital.

 Chief Executive Fabrizio Viola told a shareholder meeting proceeds from these sales would also help reimburse a state bailout.
 He did not say which holdings he was referring to.